ElectricalGang

 Suspension Insulator

-Suspension Insulator is also known as Disc Insulator.
+A suspension Insulator is also known as Disc Insulator.
 Materials such as porcelain or glass are used in the manufacture of these insulators.
 The voltage capacity of this insulator ranges from 11 kV to 765 kV.
 As pin-type insulators in more than 33 kV are not suitable for use as they increase in weight and size.

 It is only appropriate to use this in an overhead transmission line.
 Different disks are used depending on the level of voltage.
 It is attached to the end of the pole so that all the discs get proper support.
-One of the advantages of this compared to the rest of the insulator is that the rest of the disc works properly even if one of the discs is damaged.
+One of the advantages of this compared to the rest of the insulator is that the rest of the disc works properly, even if one of the discs is damaged.
 So the damaged disk can be replaced with another.

 #5.
 Strain Insulator: